ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

   you would be deploying with Chef.
 - Updating cookbook cookbook/attributes/default.rb to point to your application version.

-You would normally have your application version stored in `cookbook/attributes/default.rb`.
+I would normally have my application version stored in `cookbook/attributes/default.rb`.
 Because they are kept together now in one repository, you can update the `cookbook/attributes/default.rb` file to point to the updated version declared in the pom.xml (after the pom.xml version is updated of course).